AJ090401/IT-Home-Lab/images/Windows2012/readme.md

 ## 🖥️ Windows Server 2012 R2 Deployment

 <details>
-<summary>📂 Click to view steps taken on Windows 2012 Server</summary>
+<summary>📂 Click to view Active Directory Domain Join steps</summary>
 <br>
-To seamlessly integrate the server into the sandbox environment, the system hostname was standardized before completing the domain authentication sequence.
+To seamlessly integrate the member server into the sandbox environment, the system configuration was standardized before completing the domain authentication sequence.

 ### Step 1: Configuring Computer Name and Domain Settings
 Before initiating the join, the system properties were accessed to transition the server from a standalone workgroup to the target domain layout (W11 server).

 <p align="center">
   <img src="setupdomainjoin.png" alt="Windows Server 2012 R2 System Properties" width="85%"/>
   <br>